Weber-AGV/turtlebot4-user-manual/WSU_turtlesim/package.md

         # Queue size of 10 specifies how many messages to store if the subscriber is slower
         self.publisher = self.create_publisher(Twist, '/turtle1/cmd_vel', 10)

+        #set up a timer in your ROS 2 node that calls the move_turtle method every 0.5 seconds.
+        self.timer = self.create_timer(0.5, self.move_turtle)

         # Log a message indicating the node has been started
         self.get_logger().info('Turtle Controller Node has started.')